wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-php-mysql-use-webmatrix.md

 3. Click **Choose an existing site from Windows Azure**.

-3. Select the Azure Websites web app you created earlier.
+3. Select the Azure Websites you created earlier.

 	![](./media/web-sites-php-mysql-use-webmatrix/webmatrix-publish-existing-site-choose.png)